abpy/improved-sapling-tree-generator/README.md

   * directional wind, and new controls for wind animation

 * Presets are now saved to the user presets folder
-* Trunk splitting now uses the rotate angle to control the direction of splits, trees are now rounder and more even then before when direction was just random
+* Trunk splitting now uses the rotate angle to control the direction of splits, trees are now rounder and more even than before when direction was just random

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree